-I don’t eat many sweets, but when I do, it’s usually candy or pure chocolate.
+I don’t eat many sweets, but when I do get a hankering for candy, this one I will make at Christmas.
 I got to thinking about my Peanutty Coconut Candy yesterday and wondered what it would be like with banana in it.
 So I mashed one of the beautiful bananas I bought at the store yesterday morning and just took equal amounts of the main ingredients I wanted to include and formed some of the tastiest candies!
 They are very filling, too!
-Just one takes the edge off my occasional sweet tooth.
 I think I may even like this version better than the original peanut-coconut version!
 After popping the candies out of the mold slots, I decided to store them in a zip-loc bag in the freezer.
 They don’t get hard, just firm and chewy, so they can be eaten right out of the freezer!

-I used 1″ square silicone candy molds to make mine, but you could also just roll into balls and if desired, coat with more dessicated coconut.
-You could also roll into balls and flatten into hockey puck disks.
-Or you might roll then into little logs and coat with finely chopped peanuts!
-HAVE FUN SHAPING THEM or use whatever shape candy molds you may have!
+I use 1″ square silicone candy molds to make these, but you can also just roll into balls and, if desired, coat with more dessicated coconut.
+You can also roll into balls and flatten into hockey puck disks.
+Or you might roll them into little logs and coat with finely chopped peanuts or coconut!

 These are not suitable until the higher fruit rung of the Atkins Pre-Maintenance or Mainitenance Phase.
 They are suitable for Keto diets as well.
 The sweetener would have to be modified for this to be acceptable for Primal-Paleo.